Luk-kar/Resize-Elements-PS-toolset/How to make own module.md

-# How to make own module 🪓
+# How to make own module

-## Structure of module 🧱

 ### Template module's files 🗋
 _in directory: UI-Photoshop-toolSet\scripts\executeScript\Ι_Template\\_